-As the Coronavirus pandemic continues, albeit at differing rates globally, a high proportion of marketers have seen media budgets reduced or even stopped altogether, but pre COVID-19 targets remain constant.
+As the Coronavirus pandemic continues, albeit at differing rates globally, a high proportion of marketers have seen media budgets reduced or even stopped altogether, but pre COVID-19 media performance targets remain constant.

 Using a combination of external research and internal analysis of our trends across the Ledger Bennet client base, here’s a snapshot of the current state of media spend and the opportunities arising from this shift.

 Our media and strategy team recently ran a detailed client all hands on the subject of ‘Maintaining Revenue Performance with Reduced Media Budgets’ which is definitely worth a watch if this is a subject you’re currently challenged by, which is likely to be the case for many.

 Based on conversations and feedback from Ledger Bennett clients we’ve seen the following trends:

 - 86% of marketers predict that their marketing goals will be harder to reach

 - 60% of B2B marketers say they have paused marketing campaigns

 - 53% of B2B marketers have put new product launches under review

 - 72% of marketers predict their marketing goals will stay the same or increase

 - Only 7% of brands seize the opportunity to invest more in marketing during COVID-19